vgthoppae/teamreports.io.docs/README.md

 ### RBAC (Role Based Access Control)

 Depending on the role assigned to a user (Author, Contributor etc.,) he or she can perform only the corresponding permitted actions as explained above.
 However a user can be assigned with more than one role and has an option to choose one of the granted roles to perform corresponding actions.
 But this role applies globally across all the reports.
-If report specific role is desired, read the following section.
+If a report specific role is desired, read the following section.

 ### Report Specific Access Control

 As the number of reports grows, it may not be desirable to have users having same level of permission for all reports.
 The feature of report specific access control overcomes that problem by restricting the permission level at report level.
 For example, if John and Lisa have contributor roles, you could say only Lisa could work contribute on 'Report A'.
-For the MVP release, this permission is not enforced though the screen does exist to configure the permission.
+For the MVP release, this permission is not enforced, though the screen does exist to configure the permission.

 ### Report Workflow (Lifecycle)

-Out of the box, all reports go through the below standard steps.
-                     &#47;
-Contribute - Review &#47;
+Out of the box, all reports go through a standard sequence where Contributors contribute content and send to Reviewers, who review it and either send it to Publisher or send it back to the owner to make requested changes.
+This loop continues until the Reviewer accepts the content and approves it for the next step for Publisher to publish the content, at which time the report is LIVE and visible to Readers.

+This behavior can be customized in the following ways.

+- Skip the Review process for Contributors to make a call on a report being ready to Publish
+- Skip the Publish process so on approval by Reviewers, the report goes LIVE
+- Skip both the Review and Publish process to empower Contributors entirely so a report goes LIVE as soon as they turn in